bmc/py-sqlshell/README.md

 Run `sqlshell -h` to see usage output.

-You'll pass `sqlshell` a SQLAlchemy-compatible database URL, such has `mysql+mysqlconnector://user:password@localhost/mydatabase`.
-With databases other than SQLite3, you'll need to install supporting packages in order to connect to the databasae (e.g., `python-mysql-connector`).
+You'll pass `sqlshell` a SQLAlchemy-compatible database URL.
+With databases other than SQLite3, you'll need to install supporting packages in order to connect to the database.
+See [Examples](#examples), below.

 `sqlshell` uses the Python `readline` package, so it'll use either GNU Readline or Editline under the covers, depending on your operating system